Settling the Score with Mr. Zoldan

 I shot to my feet so fast the chair legs scraped loud against the floor.
 “Excuse me,” I muttered, already moving.

-I slipped toward the back, near the bathrooms, where the noise dropped off and the air smelled faintly of bleach.
-I dialled immediately.
+I slipped toward the back, near the bathroom, where the noise dropped off and the air smelled faintly of bleach.
+I dialed immediately.

 “What do you mean, no access to the server?”
 I hissed.
 “It’s right there.
 You can’t miss it.”